DecisionsDev/odm-docker-kubernetes/contrib/secrets-store/README-External_Vault.md

 vault operator unseal
 ```

-It will ask for any unseal key (displayed above).
-You have to run the same command three times (with different keys!) before the vault is actually unsealed.
+It will prompt for any unseal key (displayed above).
+You must run the same command three times (with different keys) before the vault is actually unsealed.

 You can then log into the vault: